debarraza915/log-analysis-project/README.md

   ```
   3. Change directory to /vagrant and look around with ls.

-#### Setting up the database and Creating Views:
+#### Setting up the database:

-  1. Load the data in local database using the command:
+  1. Load the data in database using the command:

   ```
     psql -d news -f newsdata.sql